Proudly, a recording of me reading from my Apps is now up on PennSound. You can access this recording here.

 The many levels of Kristen Orser

 Kristen Orser’s Folded Into Your Midwestern Thunderstorm is just out from Greying Ghost Press.
-It is a chap that, in many ways, extends the multi-leveled, multi-layered approach I noted in Carrie Hunter’s Blog: A Winter Poem.
-Orser seems interested in “doubling,” in playing word games with phrases that take on multiple, simultaneous meanings.
-The prolific way that Orser deposits these doubles or triple meaning phrases throughout the chap makes Folded a head-spinning, somewhat mind-blowing experience.
-Rather than go into a minute analysis, it might be wise just to jump in at the deep end with one of the poems.
+It is a chap that, in many ways, extends the multi-leveled, multi-layered approach I noted in Orser's earlier work.
+Orser displays a penchant for “doubling,” playing semantic games with phrases which take on multiple, simultaneous meanings.
+The prolific way Orser deposits these doubles or triple meaning phrases throughout the chap makes Folded a head-spinning, hallucinogenic experience.
+Rather than pursue a minute analysis, it might be wise just to jump in at the deep end with one of the poems.
 This one is called Recently, The Fence:

 A bit scary to spoon in someone’s mouth,